9dots/9dots.io-pages/OitkjZk.md

 ## Elaborate

 1. Distribute the stop motion editing checklist.
-Students apply the editing techniques that they have learned to the stop motion videos that they made in lesson 2.
+Students apply the editing techniques that they have learned to the stop motion videos that they made in the [Stop Motion Legos](http://www.9dots.io/9dots/OitXCP0) lesson.

 2. To move their picture from Photobooth to iMovie, students need to select all of the pictures from Photobooth and drag them into their project in iMovie.